souvikhaldar/souvikhaldar.info/content/tools/perkeep.md

 1. Read [this](https://perkeep.org/download#getting-started) for installing the perkeepd on laptop.
 2. Now you can run the server by executing `perkeepd` on the terminal (after putting `perkeepd` on $PATH or changing directory to location where the executable perkeepd exists).
-3. Now install the perkeep app on android from the playstore and in `settings` put <ip-of-laptop>:3179 in the Perkeep server option.
+3. Now install the perkeep app on android from the playstore and in `settings` put <ip-of-laptop>:3179 in the Perkeep server option, Username (let's say) foo and Password as bar.
 4. Now you can click on **Upload All** from options top right, but you might face Authentication issue like [this](https://github.com/perkeep/perkeep/issues/1308#issuecomment-624798442).
 5) So, let's configure the perkeepd server on laptop now:
-	1. Change the value of "auth" to "none" in `~/.config/perkeep/server-config.json` and let other values be as it is in your case:
+	1. Since we picked username as foo and password as bar, change the value of "auth" as following in `~/.config/perkeep/server-config.json` (and leave rest as it is in your case):
 		```
 		{
- 		   "auth": "none",
+ 		   "auth": "userpass:foo:bar",
    		   "listen": ":3179",
     		   "camliNetIP": "",
    		   "identity": "KJBSDBGSJDG",